CMU-IDS-2022/final-project-digitaltwinfrastructure/Report.md

 ## Methods
 ***Pipe Data Exploration***:
-Pipe properties such as diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks are used to create visualization charts.
-The charts are created using altair and deployed using Streamlit.
+The raw pipe Dataframe has pipe features such as diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks.
+These features are used to create visualization charts that reveal more insights on these features.
+The user interface has a main window and a sidebar.
+The ‘settings’ on the sidebar allows to interactively change the units of various features and shift between US Customary and Systems International (SI) units.
+The chart on the main window responsively updates as per the set units.

 ***Pipe-Breaks Prediction***:
-The aglorithm used here is Decision-Tree Regressor.
-The algorithm uses pipe data viz. diameter, length, bed-soil pH, number of customers, discharge, pressure, and age as predictor variables, and number of breaks as the response variable.
-Streamlit is used to deploy the app on the web.
+The pipe Dataframe is split in 75% model and 25% test Datasets.
+The 75% model dataset is further split into 60% train and 40% validation datasets.
+The ML model is trained on the train dataset and then checked against the validation data.
+The validated model is then applied to the remaining 25% of the unseen test data for prediction.
+The Decision-Tree Regressor algorithm uses pipe data viz. diameter, length, bed-soil pH, number of customers, discharge, pressure, and age as predictor variables, and number of breaks as the response variable.
+The sidebar allows the user to interactively select predictor variables of their choice to train - test the model.
+The training and testing model reports are displayed.
+The precision, recall, f1-scores, and support.

 ***Water Network Management***:
 KMeans clustering is deployed for classifying pipes.
-The attributes considered are diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks.
-The visualizations are made using Altair and deployed on the web using Streamlit.
+There are a total of 1219 pipe data rows in the original dataframe; also consisting of feature outliers.
+Therefore, to preserve data, the outliers are snapped to upper and lower bounds at 25% Inter-quartile range and 75% inter-quartile range, respectively.
+K-Means is a distance-based algorithm and therefore scaling all the features is quintessential.
+The features are then scaled between 0 to 1.
+The user can interactively select attributes from a list of features viz., diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks.

 ## Results